Virtual Lecture Series

 When will I get my Zoom invitation?

-Your Zoom Webinar Invitation will be sent out 48-72 hours after your registration is processed by Headquarters.
+Your Zoom Webinar Invitation will be sent out within an week after your registration is processed by Headquarters.
 You will also receive an automatic reminder from Zoom about your lecture one week, one day, and one hour before the start of the lecture.

 Why are you charging for these lectures?